Loading...

 How to consume almond milk, egg omelet without glucose spikes

-Add vegetables like spinach, bell peppers, or tomatoes to your egg omelet.
-These foods can slow down the absorption of sugars in your bloodstream.
+Add non-starchy vegetables like spinach, kale, or bell peppers to your omelet.
+These vegetables can help slow down the absorption of sugar into the bloodstream.

 healthspan-mbl